 Ben Aaronovitch Books In Order – Complete List of Novels

-Ben Aaronovitch is the author of the popular paranormal mystery series Peter Grant, featuring police constable Peter Grant, who is also the first English apprentice wizard in several decades.
-Reading the author’s books in order starts with Rivers of London, his debut novel and so far most popular book, which has also been published under the title Midnight Riot.
-While officially the series is called Peter Grant series (due to the main character’s name), many people call it Rivers of London books (based on the series’ first book).
+Ben Aaronovitch is the author of the popular Rivers of London, an urban fantasy series, featuring PC Peter Grant.
+Reading the author’s books in order starts with Rivers of London, his debut novel and so far his most popular book, which has also been published under the title Midnight Riot.

 Latest Ben Aaronovitch Books